Life-Cycle Assessment (LCA)

 Life Cycle Analysis Study

-A detailed life cycle assessment found that when comparing overall environmental performance, galvanized steel utility poles outperform wood poles in key environmental measures.
+A detailed life cycle assessment conducted by the Steel Market Development Institute (SMDI), a business unit of the American Iron and Steel Institute, in 2013 found that when comparing overall environmental performance, galvanized steel utility poles outperform wood poles in key environmental measures.